 He arrived at my house in a small sedan sporting two kayaks strapped to a roof rack.
 A few hours later we were plucking largemouth from a bay filled with stumps and pads.
 Like I said, it didn’t take him long to convince me kayak fishing is effective and fun.

 Using a trailer or hauling a kayak in a truck bed are other options.
-For more details, read Jackson’s What You Need to Know to Start Kayak Fishing.
+For more details, read Best Kayak Fishing Tips to Get Started.

 Travel on a dime